nthachus/jquery-spellchecker/README.md

 The jQuery Spellchecker is a free Javascript spellchecker in the form of a lightweight jQuery plugin that can be used to check the spelling of text within a form field or within a DOM tree.
 This is a complete rewrite of the [initial spellchecker](http://code.google.com/p/jquery-spellchecker/) plugin I wrote.

-The current version of the plugin is v0.2.4 Beta.
+The current version of the plugin is v0.3.0.

 ## Features